-· This appliance may be used with a wall switch, wall mounted thermostat and/or a remote control.
+This appliance may be used with a wall switch, wall mounted thermostat and/or a remote control.

-NOTE: Install optional remote receiver adjacent to battery pack.
+NOTE: Install optional remote receiver adjacent to battery pack using velcro provided in the appliance.
 See Figure 11.5.

 Wiring for optional Hearth & Home Technologies approved accessories should be done now to avoid reconstruction.
 Follow instructions that come with those accessories.